Platform strategy

 - Current state, target state and technical risks are assessed jointly.

-- REST, data access, portals and rollout are not deferred as afterthoughts.
+- REST, data access, portals and rollout are not deferred to a later stage as secondary consequences.

-- You can determine early which path is economically and operationally viable.
+- You can see early on which path is economically and operationally viable.